It is a short link that redirects to a longer URL.

 AppURL is a smart URL shortener.
 It applies advanced logic like deep linking, mobile deep linking, and deferred deep linking to shortened URLs.

-An AppURL shortened link will have no more than 22 characters.
+An AppURL shortened link will have around 22 characters.

 Using a link that takes users to a specific page within a website that is not the website’s home page.

 Check out this blog to learn more about deep linking

 App deep linking, also referred to as mobile deep linking, is using a link that takes a user into a specific location within an app instead of simply opening the homepage of the app.

 Deep links for app content routes a user to the content even if the app is not installed on their device.
 The link will first route the user to the appropriate app store to install the app, then redirects the user to the content from the link upon launching the app.

 Deferred deep linking is an aspect of mobile deep linking.
 It allows deep linking to content within an app that has not yet been installed.
 The connection to the deep link is “deferred” until the app is installed.
 Once the app has been installed, the deep link connects the user to the appropriate content.

 This is a link to the specific content you want visitors to go to when they click your AppURL link.